 QoS Libraries and Profiles

 The DDS for Lightweight CCM specification [DDS-CCM] defines a format for QoS libraries and profiles.
 These libraries and profiles provide a mechanism for entity QoS configuration administration.
 This PSM provides the following APIs for accessing these administered QoS configurations:

+Issue #15966: XML-Based QoS Policy Settings

-The org.omg.dds.core.Entity interface allows any Entity’s QoS to be set based on the names of a QoS library and profile.
+The org.omg.dds.core.QosProvider interface allows Entity’s Qos to be obtained from the names of QoS library and profile.
+The Qos library source is provided as a uniform resource identifier (URI).
+Conforming implementation must support “file://” prefix.
+For instance, “file:///path/to/qos/library”.

+An instance of QosProvider is obtained from the ServiceEnvironment.
+For example,

+serviceEnv.newQosProvider(String uri, String profile);

+The uri parameter uses the standard uri syntax.
+The profile parameter identifies a uniquely identified profile in the document referred by the uri.

-Each Entity factory interface—DomainParticipantFactory, DomainParticipant, Publisher, and Subscriber—provides methods to create new “product” Entities and to set their default QoS based on the names of a QoS library and profile.
+Each Entity factory interface DomainParticipantFactory, DomainParticipant, Publisher, and Subscriber provides methods to create new “product” Entities and to set their default QoS based on QoS objects created programmatically or obtained through QosProvider.

 Entity Base Interfaces

+Issue #17302: Implement Java5 Closeable interface

 As in the DDS PIM, all Entity interfaces extend—directly or indirectly—the interface Entity.
 In this PSM, this interface is generic; it is parameterized by the Entity’s QoS and listener types.
 These parameters allow applications to call common operations like getQos or getListener in a type-safe way while still working with Entities polymorphically.
+The Entity interface extends java.io.Closeable interface to support specific new language constructs (e.g., Java 7 try-with-resources) for dealing with all Entities polymorphically.

 Also as in the DDS PIM, Entities other than DomainParticipant extend the interface DomainEntity.
 These Entities provide operations to get the creating parent Entity; in this PSM, this operation is the polymorphic DomainEntity.getParent.